A poultry plant, years of groundwater contamination and, finally, a court settlement

 According to the Delaware Superior Court lawsuit, the company “sprayed billions of gallons of highly contaminated wastewater and liquefied sludge onto fields,” which then percolated into the groundwater for nearly two decades.

-While Mountaire was violating its permits, the suit contends, the state Department of Natural Resources and Environmental Control repeatedly failed to adequately sanction the company.
+While Mountaire was violating its permits, the suit contends, the state Department of Natural Resources and Environmental Control repeatedly failed to adequately punish the company.
 A consent decree the state originally sought with Mountaire amounted to less than half of what was announced Monday and “was basically a Band-Aid on a gunshot wound,” attorney Chase T. Brockstedt said Monday.

 A recent study of 249 residents found unusually high rates of cancer, gastrointestinal disease, Crohn’s disease, diarrhea, wheezing, shortness of breath and other ailments.
 James Dahlgren, the toxicology specialist who conducted the health survey for the plaintiffs, said Millsboro reminded him of Hinkley, Calif., the Mojave Desert town made infamous in the movie “Erin Brockovich.”
-Well water contamination there resulted in a $333 million court settlement with Pacific Gas & Electric Co.
+Well-water contamination there resulted in a $333 million court settlement with Pacific Gas & Electric Co.

 “We found the same thing in this population, a significant increase in diarrhea, including inflammatory bowel disease,” Dahlgren, who studied Hinkley residents for that 1996 case, said in an interview.
 “That is not an unexpected outcome for something that affects the immune system.”

-Cuppels, 74, and his wife, Anne-Marie, 73, suspect that the contaminated water is linked to recent removal of their gall bladders.
+Cuppels, 74, and his wife, Anne-Marie, 73, suspect that the contaminated water is linked to recent removal of their gallbladders.
 Larry Miller, 70, fears that the water is linked to the deaths of his mother in 2007 and his wife in 2013, who both died of kidney cancer.
 And Joyce Logan, 77, wonders if the water is connected to the her husband’s death from cancer in 2015, and her nephew’s death in 2019 following severe stomach ailments.

 “It hit hard, really, really hard,” said Logan, whose German shepherd, Foxy, also suffered from stomach problems and had to be put down a few months before her husband died.
 “It was just devastating.”

-Brockstedt and co-counsel Philip C. Federico said Monday that it will likely take a year for a court-appointed official to determine how the settlement should be split among the class of 7,200 eligible plaintiffs.
+Brockstedt and co-counsel Philip C. Federico said Monday that it probably will take a year for a court-appointed official to determine how the settlement should be split among the class of 7,200 eligible plaintiffs.
 Federico said some will be rewarded with far more money than others, and a large number will get filtration systems to clean their well water.

-In a statement, Mountaire Corp. said it does not believe it “caused any damage to any of the plaintiffs” but chose to settle so it could start constructing a new wastewater treatment plant that will allow it to continue operations in Millsboro.
+In a statement, Mountaire said it does not believe it “caused any damage to any of the plaintiffs” but chose to settle so it could start constructing a new wastewater treatment plant that will allow it to continue operations in Millsboro.

 “The settlement resolves all outstanding class action claims for injuries, damages, or nuisance,” company president Phillip Plylar said.
 “We’re ready to put this chapter behind us and forge a new relationship with our neighbors moving forward.”

 The issues raised by the Mountaire case are similar to those in many cases focused on environmental justice.
-But the vast majority typically affect African American, Latino and Native American communities.
+But the vast majority affect African American, Latino and Native American communities.
 Millsboro, by contrast, is nearly 70 percent White.
 The poultry processing plant is the main employer in town, where per capita income is $10,000 below the national average.

-Mountaire Farms, a subsidiary of Mountaire Corp., promised more jobs when it took over the plant from Townsend Inc., in 2000.
+Mountaire Farms, a subsidiary of Mountaire Corp., promised more jobs when it took over the plant from Townsend in 2000.
 It immediately set out to double the number of chickens processed there, according to the lawsuit.
 But as it increased production, it failed to adequately upgrade the system that treats wastewater contaminated with nitrogen, phosphorus and other chemicals.
 Daily, the company drenched spraying fields around the plant with 2 million gallons of largely untreated wastewater.
-It maintained 9 million-gallon lagoons that leaked into Swann Creek, which flowed into Indian River.
+It maintained 9 million-gallon lagoons that leaked into Swann Creek, which flows into the Indian River.

 Nitrogen also trickled into the groundwater.
-The nitrate level reached 5 parts per million, far exceeding safety limits and raising the risk of severe health problems, including cancers of the bladder, stomach and brain tumors, the lawsuit alleged.
+The nitrate level reached 5 parts per million, far exceeding safety limits and raising the risk of severe health problems, including cancers of the bladder and stomach, as well as brain tumors, the lawsuit alleged.
 Dahlgren’s report noted that other ailments also can develop, including birth defects and “blue baby syndrome,” a condition that is fatal to newborns.

 A 2018 state investigation led to a $600,000 penalty that required Mountaire to upgrade its wastewater treatment facility and take steps to lower the level of nitrates sprayed, among other things.
 The state environmental agency allowed Mountaire to reduce the payment by $180,000 for actions it took to improve the environment, spokeswoman Nikki Lavoie said.